UummProject/uumm-prototype/support/Broken meritocracy.md

 The definition of merit could be considered some sort of consititution.

-### Some more notes
-The previous example is some sort of naive, it is more to exemplify the possibilities.
+_The idea of the citizens voting on what they are experts on (which is about themselves) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft [DAOs, Democracy and Governance](http://merkle.com/papers/DAOdemocracyDraft.pdf)_

+_Note: I'm from Catalonia, where we are forbidden to express our opinion about how do we want our sovereignty, and the reason is that [the Spanish constitution says so](http://www.reuters.com/article/us-spain-politics-catalonia/spain-blocks-catalan-independence-vote-threatens-charges-idUSKCN1BI1GQ?il=0)_

+### Another example
 I used nation states as example, because I believe is the most institive thing to think when talking about governance.
+But I'm aware the previous example is some sort of naive, it is more to exemplify its possibilities.

-Another would be a DAO that controls the water supply of a community.
-The users could vote on the things they care: price, flavour, added chemicals, health impact...
+Another example could be a DAO that controls the water supply of a community.
+The users could vote on the things they care: price, flavour, added chemicals, health impact, enviromental impact...

-The idea of the citizens voting on what they are experts on (which is about themselves) is borrowed from [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle)'s draft _[DAOs, Democracy and Governance](http://merkle.com/papers/DAOdemocracyDraft.pdf)_

-_Note: I'm from Catalonia, where we are forbidden to express our opinion about how do we want our sovereignty, and the reason is that [the Spanish constitution says so](http://www.reuters.com/article/us-spain-politics-catalonia/spain-blocks-catalan-independence-vote-threatens-charges-idUSKCN1BI1GQ?il=0)_
+Depending on the results, the merit will morph adding or substracting requirements.

+In this case, maybe the necessary knowledge to take decessions will remain constant, but a metric representing the intentions or incentives could vary.

+A certification agency that cares about enviroment (kind of Greenpeace) could be used as trusted party to assign _green-tokens_, that define how much you care about the enviroment.

 ### Meritocracy into practice
 This document is part of the [Uumm](https://xavivives.github.io/Uumm/) project.